OferLevin/BirdClassifier-AI/README.md

 The model is trained using **YOLOv8** for image classification.

 ---
+Make Sure Everything Is Sorted into BANDED BROADBILL and BIRD OF PARADISE Folders inside Validate, Train and Test
 ## Steps to Run the Project

 ### 1. Install YOLOv8